 7) Lake Ella and Fred Drake Park

 If you want to spend a rather quiet time and relax in a place that is calming and soothing then you should consider going to Lake Ella.
 One more good thing about the place is the ease of reaching here as it is located in the central part of Tallahassee.
-The lake area is spread across 12-acres.
+The lake area is spread across 12 acres.
 There are pathways around the lake where you can stroll, jog, do a little running or just walk with your partner and have a conversation with them.
 You can also bring your dog with you as this is a pet-friendly place.

 The lake is pretty and you can see ducks, geese, and turtles.
 There are few benches and porches to sit and enjoy the serenity of nature.
 It is especially scenic when the fountains are going.
-There are few shops near the lake area where you can buy food and odd items as well.
+There are a few shops near the lake area where you can buy food and odd items as well.
 It is a perfect place to unwind and have a walk while enjoying a cup of coffee.
-It stays open 24 hours.
+It stays open for 24 hours.
 It is located at S Lake Ella Dr, Tallahassee, Florida.

 8) Alfred B Maclay Gardens State Park

 This place is absolutely stunning.
 It is a masterpiece of floral Designs, this garden features picturesque brick walkways, secret gardens, a reflective pool, walled gardens, and hundreds of camellias and azaleas.
 This beautiful garden was first planted in 1923.
 There is Lake Hall which provides opportunities for various activities such as swimming, boating, canoeing, kayaking, etc. This place is technically not all free but the entry fee is nominal at 5 dollars.